Yi people: Names and subgroups

-(Groups listed below are sorted by their broad linguistic classification and the general geographic area where they live.
-Within each section, larger groups are listed first.)
+Groups listed below are sorted by their broad linguistic classification and the general geographic area where they live.
+Within each section, larger groups are listed first.

 History

+Origin myth

 According to Yi legend, all life originated in water and water was created by snowmelt, which as it dripped down, created a creature called the Ni.
 The Ni gave birth to all life.
 Ni is another name for the Yi people.
 It is sometimes translated as black because black is a revered color in Yi culture.
 Yi tradition tells us that their common ancestor was named Apu Dumu ꀉꁌꅋꃅ or ꀉꁌꐧꃅ (Axpu Ddutmu or Axpu Jjutmu).
 Apu Dumu had three wives, each of whom had two sons.
 The six sons migrated to the area that is now Zhaotong and spread out in the four directions, creating the Wu, Zha, Nuo, Heng, Bu, and Mo clans.
 The Yi practiced a lineage system where younger brothers were treated as slaves by their elders, which resulted in a culture of migration where younger brothers constantly left their villages to create their own domains.